-I held my breath as she opened to the first blank page, blinding me with its glare of emptiness–before expediently, turned all the pages with her bent index finger–exposing a lined journal with no writing.
-Bereft, heartbroken by her betrayal–I expected her to be laughing, mocking me.
+I held my breath as she opened to the first page and quickly turned all the pages with her thumb to expose a lined journal with no writing.
+Bereft, heartbroken by her betrayal, I expected her to be laughing, mocking me.

-Then she enfolded me in her cloud-dispersed wings, and we slept for eternity–unafraid of what we had become.
-A bizarre dance–music with empty beats punctuating polyphonous, abruptly-truncated melodies–the noiseless, beating hearts of the starlings that fly from us–or the fallen seabird that traverses us in our dreams–their perfectly-round, amber-marble eyes still open–asking us to burn into our memory–all we have, all our blessings.
+Write what you burned in your memory during your half-sleep or no-sleep nights.
+Don’t be afraid.
+We are stone.
+Then she enfolded me in her cloud-dusky wings, and we slept for an eternity.
+Unafraid of what we had become.
+A strange dance.
+Music with empty beats, at times.
+The silent beating heart of the starlings that fly from us or the fallen seabird that follows us in our dreams, its eyes still open, asking us to burn into our memory, all we have—all our blessings.

 [published in Gone Lawn 19, 2015]